GfSE/SAF-Specification/stakeholders.md

 * What are the domains of similar security levels in the system or the system participates in?
 * What are the encryption means used for an exchange?
 * What are the interfaces between different domains?
-* What are the protocols for exchanging items on specific interface?

-  ***Rationale:  In my role, I need to assess the security on the interface.***
 * What are the protocols used for exchanging information?

   ***Rationale:  In my role, I need to assess the security based on protocol usage in general.***